-In April 2015, the Government introduced "Pension Freedoms" which gave you, greater freedom and flexibility over how to access your pension savings.
-Anyone now aged 55 and over can take either a partial or whole lump sum out from their pensions savings.
+In April 2015, the Government introduced "Pension Freedoms" which gave you greater freedom and flexibility over how to access your pension savings.
+Anyone now aged 55 (moving to aged 57 on 6 April 2028) and over can take either a partial or whole lump sum from their pensions savings.
 No tax will be paid on the first 25%, and the rest regardless of how and when it is taken is taxed as if it were a salary at your income tax rate.
 There are now essentially four main ways for you to access your pension savings.